How do I know if I'm ready for Endless Customers?

 We just haven't gotten into the habit of providing all that information, and especially not the information that could reveal drawbacks to our own product or service and possibly mean missing out on a deal.

-You know you're ready for They Ask, You Answer if you're willing to trust that buyers will always make the decision that's best for them and if you want to help them avoid a bad buying decision.
+You'll know you're ready for Endless Customers if you're willing to trust that buyers will always make the decision that's best for them and if you want to help them avoid making a wrong purchase decision.

 Unfortunately, companies that do not trust their buyers inadvertently send them elsewhere where the buyers do find the information they are looking for.
 Often those will be competitors.